Don't have a Library option in the Main Menu bar?

 Each collection tile shows the name of the collection, the number of media, the number of members in the collection, and a menu button.
 For more information about Collections, see Collections - Overview.

-These collections tiles are the same as you would see in your Collections page, or are a subset of them.
-The library shows up to two rows of collection tiles, with an additional tile indicating if there are more available.
+These collections tiles are the same as you would see on your Collections page or are a subset of them.
+The library shows up to nine collection tiles, with an additional tile indicating if there are more available.

 Clicking ON a collection tile takes you to the Media page for the collection, just like clicking on a collection tile from the Collections page.